 Defenders of Wildlife is a solution-oriented organization dedicated to saving rare animals and plants, conserving habitat and building a broad constituency for protecting wildlife and wild places.

 There is a $200 Cash rewards bonus offer for joining and saving the planet.
 Apply here.

 7. AmEx Eco-friendly Credit Card

 American Express is now offering its redesigned Green Credit Card, made of recycled ocean plastic collected by Parley for the Oceans.
 Amex has also recently announced a recycling service for its credit cards, which will roll out in 2020.
 You need a 750 credit score to be eligible for a green American Express card.

 While making your spending “greener” is a good idea, using the “green” credit cards listed above can only help the planet so much.

-Being conscious of your purchases might be better for the environment than finding an eco-friendly or “green” credit card.
-If switching to a “green” credit card is right for you, another option is getting a credit card with good rewards and simply making your own donation to the environmental group of your choice.
+Being conscious of your purchases might be better for the environment than finding an eco-friendly credit card.
+If switching to a “green” or eco-friendly credit card is right for you, another option is getting a credit card with good rewards and simply making your own donation to the environmental group of your choice.

 When choosing a card, look closely at the financial firm’s loan history.
 The Sierra Club reported that 33 international banks backed polluting fossil fuel projects that cost $1.9 billion from 2016 – 2018.